rammanohartk/ODE-Solver/README.md

 # ODE-Solver

+This project implements numerical methods (Euler, RK4) to solve ODEs.

 ## Euler Method Implementation

 This repository implements a basic numerical solver for ordinary differential equations (ODEs) using the Forward Euler method.